WuweiJS/wuwei/README.md

 #### getName()

-Access the name of this store.
+Access the name of this store. sometimes you need it to recognize different stores.

 ```js
 // Example